hypertelia/hypertelia.github.io/_posts/2023-05-30-highland-trail-550-2023-race-report.md

 > "Well, son, a funny thing about regret is that it's better to regret something you have done than to regret something you haven't done."

 HT550 finishers get a complimentary meal at the Real Food Café.
 I paid for one.
-Hopefully that'll be just this time round …
+Fingers crossed that'll be just this time …

 ![chicken burger](/img/ht550/08.jpg)